Finding your Eczema Trigger: Environmental, Physical or Chemical?

 Eczema trigger - Clothing

 Do you constantly hear your children complain that their clothes are making them itchy?
-The creators of Bam and Boo Eczema clothing share how they discovered that the clothing they were dressing their children in was exacerbating Eczema flare ups.
-I know that Eva cannot stand wearing wool or even Merino as it causes her skin to itch.
+Many parents have discovered the hard way that their children's clothing was exacerbating eczema flare ups.
+Many children with eczema cannot stand wearing wool or polar fleece as it causes their skin to itch.

-At this time, we have chosen to not add elastane to our children’s garments or bedding as we want to keep maximum breathability in our garments.
-Elastane can be another trigger for children with sensitive skin and eczema, some are allergic to it.
+Elastane can be another trigger for children with sensitive skin and eczema, and some children are actually allergic to elastane.
 If your child has a rubber allergy or sensitivity then they also need to be wearing elastane free garments.

-Please put thought into what you wash your child’s (and your own) garments in.
+4. Be strategic with what you wash your family's clothing and sheets and towels in (read the section above).
 The residue left on garments from chemical washing powders, liquids and fabric softeners can be a major trigger for children with eczema and sensitive skin.
-Changing what you wash your whole family’s clothes and linen in keeps the chemicals out of your washing machine and off your entire family’s clothes and bedding – think about how much your child comes in contact with YOUR clothes, towels and bedding, it make sense to have one rule for all.
+Changing what you wash your whole family’s clothes and linen in keeps the chemicals out of your washing machine and off your clothes and bedding.

 The role of food in eczema is a tricky one, but a well-established one, with many people seeing resolution in their eczema woes simply by making dietary adjustments.
 But how do you know if food is causing a problem for YOU?
 And how do you figure out WHICH foods are triggering a reaction?